rocha-p/kaggle_survey/README.md

 * Kaggle and online courses are the most used options to learn by Kaggle users.
 * Coursera and Udacity are the most used platforms to enroll online courses
 * Python, followed by R and SQL are the recommended programming languages by Kaggle users
-* Python, statistics and visualizations are the Top 3 skills consider more necessary by Kaggle Users
+* Python, statistics and visualizations are the Top 3 skills consider consider most necessaries.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>
 You can find the Licensing for the data and other descriptive information in Kaggle.